Sub-Season

 Eyes

-Dark brown, black-brown, very dark hazel.
-Deep and intense rather than soft or hazy.
+Dark brown, black-brown, or very dark hazel — deep and intense rather than soft or hazy.
+The eyes are striking and defined.
+Little to no warm amber or golden quality despite the depth.

 💇